MonkDev/standards/README.md

 ================

-Monk Conventions is a collection of coding and development conventions that the development team at Monk adhears to.
+Monk Conventions is a collection of coding and development conventions that the Engineering team at Monk adheres to.

 Organization
 ------------